linkerd/website/linkerd.io/content/blog/linkerd-vs-istio-benchmarks.md

-Finally, at 2,000 RPS—over three times what Kinvolk evaluated—we see the same pattern again: at the median, Linkerd introduces an additional 9ms of latency over the baseline of 6ms, vs Istio's additional 15ms; at the max, Linkerd introduces an additional 47ms over the baseline of 25ms, and Istio adding 5x that with an additional ~253ms.
-Generally speaking, at each percentile reported, Istio introduced between 40% to 400% more latency than Linkerd.
+Finally, at 2,000 RPS—over three times what Kinvolk evaluated—we see the same pattern again: at the median, Linkerd introduces an additional 9ms of latency over the baseline of 6ms vs Istio's additional 15ms; at the max, Linkerd introduces an additional 47ms over the baseline of 25ms, and Istio adding 5x that with an additional ~253ms.
+Generally speaking, at each percentile reported, Istio introduced between 40% to 400% more additional latency than Linkerd.

 ![Latency at 2,000 RPS](/images/benchmark/latency-2000rps.png "Latency at 2,000 RPS")

 ## Resource consumption

-We've seen how Linkerd's latency is significantly less than Istio, but what about its resource consumption?
+Let's turn now to resource usage.
 The CPU and memory consumption of each service mesh are shown in the graphs below.
 These numbers are fairly consistent across all throughput levels, so we'll focus on the highest-load scenario of 2,000 RPS.

 Starting with the control plane, we see that Istio's control plane usage averaged 837mb, about 2.5x Linkerd's control plane memory consumption of 324mb.